Open-JCOD/jcod-react-parser/README.md

     {
         "customElement": [boolean (default to false)],
         "htmlElement": [boolean (default to false)],
-        "useValidCustomElementName": [boolean (default to false)],
+        "allowElements": [boolean || Array (default to false)], }
-    }
     ```

-    -   If `customElement` is true, you can use any [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) tag as component in you JCOD object.
-(Disclaimer: With this option, you lose any warning about the usage of an unrecognized component).
+    -   If `customElement` is `true`, you can use any [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) tag as component in you JCOD object.
+The names of the custom elements must respect the [naming convention](http://w3c.github.io/webcomponents/spec/custom/#valid-custom-element-name).
+(If `allowElements` is `true`, this value is override and is also `true`)
-    -   If `htmlElement` is true, you can use any valid HTML tag as component in you JCOD object.
+    -   If `htmlElement` is `true`, you can use any valid HTML tag as component in you JCOD object.
+(If `allowElements` is `true`, this value is override and is also `true`)
-    -   If `useValidCustomElementName` is true, all the name of components in the object provided of `components` require prop will be translate to a [valid custom element name](http://w3c.github.io/webcomponents/spec/custom/#valid-custom-element-name) and it is this valid name who should use in the `data` require prop :
+    -   If `allowElements` :

+        -   If is `true`, so `customElement` and `htmlElement` are also `true`
+        -   If is `Array` of `string`, each value of this array can be use as valid tag of `customElement` or `htmlElement`.

             ```JSX
             import { MyComponent, MyOtherComponent } from './myTemplatesComponentsFolder' const availableComponent = { MyComponent, MyOtherComponent }

+            const parserOption = {
+                allowElements: ['section', 'my-custom-element']
+            }

-    const jcodData = {
+            const jcodData = [
                 {
+                    {
                         key: 'comp-1',
-            component: 'my-component', // `MyComponent` in `availableComponent`
+                        component: 'myComponent',
                         props: {
-                children: 'Any test',
+                            children: 'Any test 1',
+                        }
                     },
+                    {
                         key: 'comp-2',
-            component: 'my-other-component', // `MyOtherComponent` in `availableComponent`
+                        component: 'myOtherComponent',
                         props: {
-                children: 'Any test',
+                            children: 'Any test 2',
                         },
                     },
-    }
+                    {
+                        key: 'comp-3',
+                        component: 'my-custom-element', // valid custom element tag
+                        props: {
+                            children: 'It is a custom element',
+                        },
+                    },
+                    {
+                        key: 'comp-4',
+                        component: 'section', // valid element tag
+                        props: {
+                            children: 'It is an element',
+                        },
+                    },
+                    {
+                        key: 'comp-4',
+                        component: 'div', // invalid element tag
+                        props: {
+                            children: 'It is a not display element', },
+                    },
+                },
+            ]

             const jcodContent = (
                 <JcodParser
                     components={availableComponents}
                     data={jcodData}
+                    options={parserOption}
                 />
             )
             ```

+    -   If `useValidCustomElementName` is `true`, all the name of components in the object provided of `components` require prop will be translate to a [valid custom element name](http://w3c.github.io/webcomponents/spec/custom/#valid-custom-element-name) and it is this valid name who should use in the `data` require prop :

--   `spreader` : A function who receive the instance, component, JCOD data and key of each component declared in the JCOD object and who return a component.
+*   `spreader` : A function who receive the instance, component, JCOD data and key of each component declared in the JCOD object and who return a component.
 The Spreader can be is use/thinked like an High Order Component (HOC) for extend or overload the components.
 The Spreader can be use for debug or any clever use you could imagine.

     ```JSX
     const sampleOfSpreader = (instance, component, data, key) => (